Those pals may help kids cope in times of stress.

 Boopsie was her daughter’s invisible friend.
 Fortunately, after a few moments, Boopsie had moved out of the way, and they were able to proceed.
 It took a bit longer for my friend’s heart rate to settle.

 Most young children play pretend games and interact with their stuffed animals, dolls, or other special toys as if they were alive.
 According to Marjorie Taylor and her colleagues at the University of Oregon, by age seven, about 37 percent of children take imaginative play a step farther and create an invisible friend.

 The variety of forms that invisible friends come in is a testament to the power of imagination.
 Tracy Gleason and her colleagues cite these examples from their research on invisible friends.

 As these descriptions show, invisible friends can be human, animal, or fantasy creatures.
 They may appear alone or in groups.
-Boys tend to invent only male imaginary friends, whereas girls have either male or female ones.
+In past research, boys have been observed inventing only male imaginary friends, whereas girls have either male or female ones.